CristinaAsuna/CristinaAsuna.github.io/_pages/about.md

 ## About Me

 Hi, I am Mengxiang Quan (全梦翔).
-I am a fourth-year undergraduate student at China University of Petroleum (East China), where I am fortunate to conduct research under the supervision of Prof. Yunquan Song (https://sci.upc.edu.cn/2019/0513/c14558a206193/page.htm), a renowned expert in High-Dimensional Statistics.
+I am a fourth-year undergraduate student at China University of Petroleum (East China), where I am fortunate to conduct research under the supervision of Prof. [Yunquan Song](https://sci.upc.edu.cn/2019/0513/c14558a206193/page.htm), a renowned expert in High-Dimensional Statistics.

-I will join ShanghaiTech University after September 2026 to pursue my M.S. degree.
+I will join [ShanghaiTech University](https://idea.bme.shanghaitech.edu.cn/14129/list.htm) after September 2026 to pursue my M.S. degree.

 My current research interests lie in the areas of unified models, generative models, and foundation models.
 I am passionate about exploring the frontiers of these fields and contributing to the advancement of artificial intelligence.